 UK Release Date – TBC

-Mia’s father at least left a lot of crazy research material in his house as they pore over photos that look like a mixture of the same old alien autopsy pictures and a lot of clichéd evil child photos.
-It’s said he was a professor and a psychiatrist but she never spends any time collating his work to use as some kind of foundation for her own studies.
-Nobody notices that the place is perfectly clean or that there are cameras installed conveniently for us in every room; although the latter is at least explained later into the story.
-Her father’s old colleague the one time oncologist Dr. Berchum (Richard Gilliland) later arrives to provide a lot of dry expository dialogue, but it’s never particularly convincing or exciting.
+Mia’s father at least left a lot of crazy research material in his house as they rifle through documents that look like a mixture of the same old alien autopsy pictures and a lot of clichéd evil child photos.
+It’s said he was a professor and a psychiatrist but she never spends any time collating his work to use as a foundation for her own studies.
+Nobody notices that the place is perfectly clean or that there are cameras conveniently installed in every room; although the latter is at least explained later on.
+Her father’s old colleague; one time oncologist Dr. Berchum (Richard Gilliland) later arrives to provide a lot of dry expository dialogue, but it’s never particularly convincing or exciting.
 So at least his appearance is consistent with the rest of the film.

-Maybe Mia should just have done a written paper and gave a presentation to her peers, it would have probably had more white-knuckle thrills.
+Maybe Mia should have just written paper and given a presentation to her peers, it would probably have had more white-knuckle thrills.
 It would also been more concise than all this meandering between b-roll out-takes and unconvincing behind the scenes chit chat.
 This sort of premise has a certain amount of spooky potential as the crew visit the famous Area 51 highway and meet suspicious conspiracy nuts late at night.
-One sequence in particular towards the end involving their host Sophia (Gabriela Garcia) has a degree of shock value just for a second or two.
+One sequence in the finale involving their host Sophia (Gabriela Garcia) has a degree of shock value just for a second or two.
 But these moments of intrigue and entertainment value are fleeting at best, like glimpses of shadowy figures in the dunes of White Sands National Park.
 You’re better off just watching the skies.